fd-de-systems/mcp-sharepoint/README.md

 - `List_SharePoint_Folders`: Lists all folders in a specified directory or root
 - `List_SharePoint_Documents`: Fetches all documents within a specified folder
 - `Get_Document_Content`: Retrieves the content of a document (as text or base64-encoded binary)
+- `Get_SharePoint_Tree`: Gets a recursive tree view of a SharePoint folder structure
 - `Create_Folder`: Creates a new folder in the specified directory or root
 - `Upload_Document`: Uploads a new document to a specified folder
-- `Upload_Document`: Uploads large documents from path.
+- `Upload_Document_From_Path`: Uploads large documents from file path
 - `Update_Document`: Updates the content of an existing document
 - `Delete_Document`: Removes a document from a specified folder
 - `Delete_Folder`: Deletes an empty folder from SharePoint